Logo Futurismo

 @swiadome_podroze on Instagram | The lush Laurissilva forest near the town

 You can easily spend the day at Caldeiras da Ribeira Grande.
-Begin with a hike, then have a picnic at the park.
+Start with a hike, followed by a picnic at the park.
 Or opt for a yummy warm stew at the volcanic holes, and end your day in the hot waters of the spring, for instance.

 @azoreangreenbean on Instagram | The hot springs of Caldeiras da Ribeira Grande